pauldmccarthy/fsleyes/userdoc/overlays.rst

 The following display settings are available for mesh overlays:

-- **Colour** The colour to use for the mesh.

-- **Show outline only** You can choose between showing the filled mesh, or showing just its outline.

-- **Outline width** If the *Show outline only* setting is enabled, this slider controls the outline width.

-- **Display quality** This setting allows you to adjust the mesh display quality.

 - **Reference image** This setting allows you to choose the NIFTI reference image associated with the model (see the :ref:`sidebar
   <overlays_mesh_reference_image>`).